titipata/pubmed_parser/README.md

 dicts_out = pp.parse_medline_xml(path) # list of dictionary
 ```

+#### Parse Medline Grant ID

+Use `parse_medline_grantid` in order to parse MEDLINE grant ID from XML file.
+This will return list of dictionary which contains following keys

+- `pmid`: Pubmed ID
+- `grant_id`: Grant ID
+- `grant_acronym`: Acronym of grant
+- `country`: Country where grant funding from
+- `agency`: Grant agency

+If no Grant ID in the file, it will return `None`

 #### Parse Medline XML from eutils

 You can use Pubmed parser to parse XML file from [eutils website](http://www.ncbi.nlm.nih.gov/books/NBK25501/)